Fire and Police

 Telephone: 508-661-6600

-The Department of Transitional Assistance (DTA) is a state-run office that helps low-income families with cash benefits and/or food stamps.
-Recipients of DTA benefits are eligible for MassHealth.
+The Department of Transitional Assistance (DTA) is a state-run office that helps low-income families with cash benefits and/or SNAP benefits (formerly food stamps).
+The DTA cash benefit programs include Transitional Aid to Families with Dependent Children (TAFDC) and Emergency Aid to the Elderly, Disabled, and Children (EAEDC).

 WIC Program, SMOC